 This introductory entrepreneurship course teaches the entrepreneurial mindset (e.g., opportunity recognition, innovation, self-reliance, comfort with risk) alongside traditional business development skills (e.g., market research, competitive analysis, financial analysis, accounting).
 Students create original business plans, either individually or with a partner, and pitch in a series of competitive events for the chance to earn investment and prizes.
 This course is aligned to the Common Career Technical Core Standards for Business Management and Administration and the National Content Standards for Entrepreneurship Education.

 - Pre-requisite: Suggested NFTE’s World Series of Innovation or NFTE Venture

 Student career readiness is measured on the three dimensions that the Association for Career and Technical Education (ACTE) utilizes to evaluate career readiness:

-- Academic: Business pitch deck and presentation assessed through teacher rubric
+- Academic: Business plan and pitch assessed through teacher and judge rubrics

 - Employability: Entrepreneurial mindset evaluated through performance tasks, NFTE Pitch Competition, and NFTE’s Entrepreneurial Mindset Index (EMI), a formative assessment of students’ noncognitive skills

 - Students create an original business plan, individually or with a partner.
 Students prepare and pitch for prize money.

 - Top teams move on to regional competitions, with a chance to qualify for NFTE’s National Youth Entrepreneurship Challenge.

 - Volunteer business plan coaches work with students to refine their business plans.